 By Blaine Flynn, HBA President

 On behalf of the Board of Directors of the Home Builders Association (HBA), it is my pleasure to welcome you to the Parade of Homes.
 As you can imagine, the COVID-19 pandemic has been challenging for everyone.
-We moved the Parade of Homes date to September, and this impacted the number of entries for this year’s Parade of Homes.
-However, we are very pleased that this community event is taking place, especially since this is our 62ndyear.
-While touring the Parade of Homes, we ask that you maintain a distance of at least six feet, wear face coverings and clean your hands frequently.
+We moved the Parade of Homes date to September, and with the hot housing market, inventory is very low and it has impacted the number of entries we have for this year’s Parade of Homes.
+However, we are very pleased that this community event is taking place, especially since this is our 63rd year.

 What is interesting is that this coincides with what we are seeing in Northwest Florida.
 Land prices have skyrocketed, the hidden costs of housing with regulations and fees have made it harder for first-time home buyers to obtain homeownership.
 This is why the Home Builders Association fights against regulations and fees that add to the cost of housing but does nothing to protect the health, safety and welfare of home buyers.

 If you are in the market for a new home, the Parade of Homes will afford you the opportunity to see homes of all shapes and sizes complete with valued amenities.
 I encourage you to visit the homes scattered throughout Escambia and Santa Rosa counties.
 Special thanks the home builders who have entered homes into the Parade including aDoor Properties, Breland Homes Coastal, D.R.
 Horton, Flynn Built, Henry Company Homes, Holiday Builders, KW Custom Homes, Mike Price Signature Homes, Signature Homes, Timberland Contractors and Truland Homes.